Keep your lawn clean AND green with these 3 more sustainable mowing options…

 We all love our beautiful lawns, but unfortunately, most lawns aren’t really as “green” as they appear.
 Most American lawns are quite resource-intensive, requiring mowing, fertilizing, and lots and lots of water.
 If you strive to maintain a “weed-free” lawn, lawns also become essentially “monocultures” of grass, reducing habitat for wildlife and food sources for important pollinators.

 Gas-powered mowers, small as they may be, are estimated to contribute up to 5% of air pollution in the U.S. (not including leaf blowers and related tools, which may spew even more exhaust into the environment).
-In fact, according to this article,
+In fact, according to this article, using a gas-powered lawnmower for just one hour generates as much air pollution as driving 350 miles!

 Fortunately, there are a number of things you can do to make your lawn more sustainable, including avoiding chemical-based herbicides and fertilizers, encouraging diversity in your lawn – including clovers and yes, even some of those dreaded dandelions – and using swales to naturally direct rainwater to your lawn.